mcalamelli/btcnew/readme.txt

 *   Specify whether you would like BackType Connect comments to be displayed at the end of the comments section, or mixed with the rest of your comments

 This plugin was created using [BackType Connect](http://www.backtype.com/developers/connect).
-This plugin is a fork of the old Backtype Connect Wordpress plugin, developed by Bactype.
+This plugin is a fork of the old Backtype Connect Wordpress plugin, developed by Backtype.

 == Installation ==